China's slowdown spells trouble for migrant workers' pensions

 Beijing - and local governments - are partly to blame for the pension shortfall.
 Factory auditors say officials in export regions rarely demanded full social insurance contributions from companies as they want to keep them investing in their province.

-That policy was formalised in 2011 when China's social insurance law came into effect and allowed companies to delay paying their contributions if they had permission from the local authorities.
+That policy was formalized in 2011 when China's social insurance law came into effect and allowed companies to delay paying their contributions if they had permission from the local authorities.

 Provincial government websites in Guangdong, Guangxi, Shanxi and Sichuan all indicate companies are allowed to postpone social insurance payments.